All posts by stephani9

 Conversations on Health

-Conversations on Health: How We Get There is a monthly podcast series about health care, health care systems and the connections we need to make them better.
+Conversations on Health: How We Get There is a monthly podcast series about health care, health care systems and the connections we need to make outcomes better.
 Through health professionals and patients – each podcast will explore a different aspect of health or health care.
 Or a different country’s health care system as it compares to ours in the US.
+We’ll also look at social care as it affects health.
 As a veteran reporter – I want to know why so many Americans still don’t have access to the comprehensive health care so normal in other advanced countries.
 How are health systems dealing with higher costs and changing demographics?
 And if, after the disastrous response to COVID 19, the US and other nations are now prepared for another major public health crisis.
+Of ANY kind.

 I hope you’ll enjoy the podcasts which are quite wide-ranging.
 Look for new ones on the 3rd Tuesday of each month unless otherwise announced.
-A subject summary will be at the bottom of this page.
+You can find the upcoming episode’s subject and summary at the bottom of this page.
 And please, DO SUBSCRIBE so you won’t miss any.
 Thank you so much!

 The podcast is available as a video on YouTube

-And also as an audio podcast on Podbean and the Podbean App, on the Apple Podcast app, on Google Podcasts and on other platforms.
+And also as an audio podcast on Podbean and the Podbean App, on the Apple Podcast app and on other platforms.
+Including Deezer

 EPISODE NOTES